dhansel/ArduinoFDC/README.md

 ![ArduinoFDC Setup](images/setup.jpg)

 ArduinoFDC is a sketch that implements a floppy disk controller.
-It works on an Arduino UNO, Leonardo, Nano, Pro Mini, Micro or MEGA.
+It works on an Arduino Uno, Leonardo, Nano, Pro Mini, Micro and Mega.

 ArduinoFDC consists of three parts: